astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers/README.md

 | ---- | ---- | ----------- |
 | recordToDelete | [\`0](#T-`0 '`0') | (Required.)
 Reference to an instance of the model type,
-`T` , that specifies which object should be deleted from the API's dataset. |
+`T` , that specifies which object should be deleted from the API dataset. |

 ##### Exceptions